 Although the hoses we supply are from a reputable source (Bentone) with a life expectancy of 3-5 years, the fact they’re being changed clearly demonstrates the concerns/ experience you have out there “in the field”.
 This is no doubt, in part prompted by well documented insurance claims where flexible oil lines have failed just outside the problematic issue of date codes, and also those short “service life periods” prescribed by some.

-Read more about Teflon flexible oil line hose in the article below by Jeffrey O’Hearn of Eaton Corporation.
+More details about the Teflon flexible oil line hose below, in an article by Jeffrey O’Hearn of Eaton Corporation.

 Myths On Teflon® Flexible Hose